awsdocs/aws-lambda-developer-guide/doc_source/smaa-permissions.md

 ## Using SASL/SCRAM authentication<a name="smaa-permissions-add-secret"></a>

-User name and password authentication for a self\-managed Apache Kafka cluster uses Simple Authentication and Security Layer/Salted Challenge Response Authentication Mechanism \(SASL/SCRAM\)\.
+User name and password authentication for a Self\-managed Apache Kafka cluster uses Simple Authentication and Security Layer/Salted Challenge Response Authentication Mechanism \(SASL/SCRAM\)\.
 SCRAM uses secured hashing algorithms and doesn't transmit plaintext passwords between the client and server\.
 For more information about SASL/SCRAM authentication, see [RFC 5802](https://tools.ietf.org/html/rfc5802)\.

 To set up user name and password authentication for your self\-managed Kafka cluster, create a secret in AWS Secrets Manager\.
 Your non\-AWS cloud provider must provide your user name and password in SASL/SCRAM format\.
 For example: